-Reviewer-grade architecture brief
+Dual-use reviewer architecture brief

-Governance anchor Core modules Authority boundary
+Reviewer first read Governance anchor Core modules Authority boundary

 Funding Spine · System Architecture

-Funding Spine system architecture.
+Funding Spine dual-use reviewer architecture.

 This system exists only because governed evidence exists.